 During the assets' holding period, the investment team performs continued reviews of financial, market and ESG information of the issuers in the portfolios.
 When changes in the information or market conditions take place, the analysts or portfolio managers update the investment thesis and conviction levels for the portfolios' holdings.
 The ESG analysis is updated annually, to reflect changes in the exposure to ESG risks, the adoption of new practices and sustainability strategies, and related performance, including the appearance of new controversies and the evolution of on-going controversies.
-Depending on the context, the update of the ESG issuer may have a higher frequency.
+In the case of positions in corporate issuers of Money Market funds, the review and update of the ESG analysis will be carried out every two years.
+Depending on the context, the update of the ESG analysis of an issuer may have a higher frequency to discretion to the investment team.
 In addition, the information of the issuers is aggregated at the portfolio level to identify the fund's exposure to ESG risks and opportunities.